 There are two types of foam-in-place insulation: closed-cell and open-cell.
 Both are typically made with polyurethane.
 With closed-cell foam, the high-density cells are closed and filled with a gas that helps the foam expand to fill the spaces around it.
 Open-cell foam cells are not as dense and are filled with air, which gives the insulation a spongy texture.

 The type of insulation you should choose depends on how you will use it and on your budget.
-While closed-cell foam has a greater R-value and provides stronger resistance against moisture and air leakage, the material is also much denser and is more expensive to install.
+While closed-cell foam has a greater R-value and provides stronger resistance against moisture and air leakage, the material is also much denser and is more expensive.
 Open-cell foam is lighter and less expensive but should not be used below ground level where it could absorb water.
 Consult a professional insulation installer to decide what type of insulation is best for you.

-Available foam insulation materials include:
+Other available foam insulation materials include:

 - Polyisocyanurate (polyiso)